Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Preliminaries

-If each bidder $i$ plays so as to obtain a regret $R_i^T$ growing sublinearly in $T$, then, in the limit as $T\to\infty$, the empirical frequency of play $\bar\sigma^T$ is guaranteed to converge almost surely to a \emph{Bayesian coarse correlated equilibrium}~\cite{CKK15,hartline2015no}.
-The notion of Bayesian coarse correlated equilibrium (see, e.g.,~\cite{forges1993five,bergemann2011correlated}) generalizes the standard notion of \emph{coarse correlated equilibrium} for games with complete information by~\citet{moulin1978strategically} to settings with incomplete information.
-In particular, we define a Bayesian coarse correlated equilibrium as follows. \begin{definition} A joint strategy $\sigma\in\Sigma$ is a \emph{Bayesian coarse correlated equilibrium} (BCCE) for distributions $(\F,\G)$ if, for each player $i\in[n]$, type $v_i\in\V_i$, and deviation bid $b_i'\in\B_i$, it holds:
+If each bidder $i$ plays so as to obtain a regret $R_i^T$ growing sublinearly in $T$, then, in the limit as $T\to\infty$, the empirical frequency of play $\bar\sigma^T$ is guaranteed to converge almost surely to a \emph{Bayesian coarse correlated equilibrium} (BCCE)~\cite{CKK15,hartline2015no}.
+We denote by $\bcce\subseteq\Sigma$ the set of all Bayesian coarse correlated equilibria of the game.

-where $\F_{v_i}$ is the posterior distribution over $\bigtimes_{i'\ne i}\V_{i'}$ having observed type $v_i$ for bidder $i$, and $u_i$ is defined as in~\cref{eq:util}. \end{definition} We denote by $\bcce\subseteq\Sigma$ the set of all Bayesian coarse correlated equilibria of the underlying game.

-\section{Group fairness in GSP Auctions}
+\section{Group Fairness in GSP Auctions}

 In this section we present the two group fair division schemes that will be added as a post-auction layer to GSP.
-Let $J^t_h\subseteq [m]$ be the set of slots assigned to group $h\in \gr$ at some time $t$.
-Time $t$ will be omitted when clear from the context.
-Consider an arbitrary stage of the repeated auctions process.
-We identify by $I_h(j)$ the bidder belonging to $I_h$ with the $j$-th valuation in decreasing order (i.e., $I_h(1)$ is the bidder of group $h$ with the highest valuation).
-Analogously, $J_h(j)$ denotes the slot with the $j$-th click-through rate among slots in the set $J_h$.
-We denote by $\alg_h(J_h)$ and $\alg_\ell(J_\ell)$ the value obtained by a generic mechanism for group $h$ and $\ell$ on a bid vector $\bv$, and on a set of slot $J_h$ and $J_\ell$, respectively.
-Then, the value obtained by group $h$ from the slots assignment $J_h$ on bid vector $\bv$ is